meltingscales/potemkeys/README.md

 ## How do I use it?

-See <https://github.com/HenryFBP/FGfGwK/releases> and download the provided exe/binary file.
+See <https://github.com/HenryFBP/potemkeys/releases> and download the provided exe/binary file.

-If you put `FGfGwKoptions.jsonc` in the same folder as the EXE file, it will prefer that over its temporary directory.
+If you put `potemkeysoptions.jsonc` in the same folder as the EXE file, it will prefer that over its temporary directory.

 If you want to know where the temp file is, look at the console output when the .exe first starts up.